People have strong opinions about women, or the “kanya,” and virginity. This piece was particularly hard to write for that reason.

 Brahmacharya is not simply physical celibacy, as it is usually translated.
 We know that brahmacharins, or young people within the student phase of life, were not shielded entirely from matters of sexuality.
 Students were taught to be well-rounded and knowledgeable in all of the shastras, including Kamashastra.
 The “Kamasutra” back then was not the vapid collection of “oriental” sexual positions that it is today, an exotic manual through which tight-buttoned colonizers could use to vicariously live their sexual fantasies.
 Kamashastra as a domain encompasses matters of etiquette, social customs, sex and gender issues, and romance in addition to sexuality.
 The famous Khajuraho temple, whose carvings show people in a variety of sexual positions, also contains other scenes from daily life, because these carvings were apparently used as a “textbook” of sorts to introduce young students to elements of life beyond the student phase.
 Students were exposed to all subjects, and in accordance with the Indian philosophical tradition, encouraged to discuss and engage in question-asking whenever possible.

 At the same time, various texts and sampradayas cite the idea that sexual promiscuity is not necessarily physically, spiritually, or emotionally helpful to the spiritual aspirant.
 I remember reading the following advice from a tantrika to a male student: “Once you see a vagina, you are finished.
 Its image will pop up in your head when you least expect it.
 This is neither your fault nor the fault of the woman.
-It just happens this way…however, female studentsare generally less compulsive about needing sex and may not be as effected by seeing a penis.”
+It just happens this way, however, female students are generally less compulsive about needing sex and may not be as affected by seeing a penis.”
 I cannot confirm or deny this, but I could see how that would be very distracting if you are trying to meditate.

-“Wherever in the world a female body is seen, that should be recognized as my holy body,” says the goddess Vajrayogini in Chandamaharosana-tantra.
-Again, the point to be made here is that there are many sides to the issue of physical intimacy, and there is not one solution that fits every single person.
+“Wherever in the world, a female body is seen, that should be recognized as my holy body,” says the goddess Vajrayogini in Chandamaharosana-tantra.
+Again, the point to be made here is that there are many sides to the issue of physical intimacy, and there is no one solution that fits every single person.
 Sex can be a spiritually uplifting act, or it can just be plain sensual enjoyment.
 Whichever way a woman chooses to engage with sex, we can be clear that ensuring feminine freedom and dignity is of the utmost importance.
 For a young woman, this could mean sexual promiscuity, complete sexual abstinence, or anything at all in between – and none of this has much to do with being a kanya.
-A girl’s self worth is not tied up in whether she has had sex or not, when she has sex, with whom she has had sex.
+A girl’s self-worth is not tied up in whether she has had sex or not when she has sex, with whom she has had sex.

 The Kamasutra explains that sex is enjoyable on a physical level and promotes union on spiritual level only when the woman experiences pleasure at the touch of her partner.
 In this way, sex forced upon a woman, as in sexual assault, child sexual abuse, domestic abuse, or even in more subtle ways, like not wanting to kiss someone but feeling obligated to because you “led them on,” are all unhealthy, whether they happen before or after marriage, or with a woman who is sexually experienced or not.
 But an understanding of what constitutes consent, healthy sexuality, and comfort in sexuality can only come after basic issues in female sexuality are allowed to be freely explored by young women.
 I have seen the kind of misconceptions that come later in life from young girls who are told that if they even think about kissing a boy, their mind is impure.
 These girls also may grow up with anxiety about being touched/not touched by sexual partners later in life, or general misinformation about how their own body works.